Wizard: User Guide

 Server-Side Customization

-- In the config file, we indicated the presence of the server customization in the application definition.
+- In the config file, we mentioned the presence of the server customization in the application definition.
 So the Wizard will be expecting this file.

 - When generating the application, leave blank when asked for the file.